privacygmail cleanupemail security

 The Hidden Costs of "Free" Email Tools in 2026

-Case Study: The Unroll.Me Scandal (2017) - Still Relevant
+Case Study: The Unroll.Me Scandal (2017), Still Relevant

-In 2017, major revelations showed that Unroll.Me:
+Back in 2017, the reporting showed that Unroll.Me:

 • Actively scanned users' email purchase receipts